karlMoreno/MovieGraf/README.md

    - ~~2b.
 For the sign-up page, implement a robust email checker.~~
    - ~~2c.
 Ensure sign-up leads to the projects page, not the sign-in page.~~
    - 2d.
 Send Email Verification request
+   - 2e.
+Test if a user already exists

 3. ~~**API Configuration**~~
    - ~~3a.
 Change APIs from localhost to work on a server.
 This requires setting up a `.env` file for environment-specific configurations.~~